 The bleeding occurs in the subarachnoid space which also exists physiologically (= below the arachnoid).
 The bleeding itself can either occur spontaneously, through trauma or be triggered by certain factors.
 Possible trigger factors in this context are mainly activities that cause an increase in intra-abdominal pressure such as coughing, bending or lifting heavy loads.

 All in all, however, bleeding occurs during resting phases.
 Besides these triggering factors, there are also a number of risk factors which are associated with a subarachnoid haemorrhage.
-The main risk factors are hypertension, nicotine– and alcohol abuse.
+The main risk factors are hypertension, nicotine, bleeding disorders, mycotic aneurysm or fall in estrogen after menopause and alcohol abuse.
 Possible complications in the course of a subarachnoid haemorrhage are a vasospasm of the vessels (especially during the period of the 3rd to 10th day after the bleeding), recurrent bleeding and hydrocephalus aresorptivus.

 Symptoms of subarachnoid haemorrhage

 The most characteristic symptom of the subarachnoid haemorrhage is the sudden onset of the so-called “thunderclap headache”, which is located in the neck and in the forehead region.
 Neck stiffness (meningism) may be present due to meningeal irritation.
-Other possible symptoms include nausea, vomiting or a decreased level of consciousness, which are the result of the increasing intracranial pressure.
+Other possible symptoms include nausea, vomiting, photophobia, collapse, seizures or a decreased level of consciousness, and coma which are the result of the increasing intracranial pressure.
 Headaches can also occur as a warning symptom of an impending aneurysm bleeding.

 Diagnosis of subarachnoid haemorrhage